coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 **Federated machine learning benefits & use cases**
 Federated machine learning may offer significant benefits for organizations in several domains, including regulatory compliance, enhanced privacy, scalability and bandwidth, and other user/client considerations.
 - **Regulatory compliance**.
 In federated machine learning, data collection is decentralized, which may allow for greater ease of regulatory compliance.
 Decentralization of data may be especially beneficial for international organizations, where data transfer across borders may be unlawful.
 - **Enhanced confidentiality**.
-Federated learning can provide enhanced conidentiality, as data does not leave the client, minimizing the potential for exposure of sensitive information.
+Federated learning can provide enhanced confidentiality, as data does not leave the client, minimizing the potential for exposure of sensitive information.
 - **Scalability & bandwidth**.
 Decreased training data transfer between client devices and central server may provide significant benefits for organizations where data transfer costs are high.
 Similarly, federation may provide advantages in resource-constrained environments where bandwidth considerations might otherwise limit data uptake and/or availability for modeling.
 Further, because federated learning optimizes network resources, these benefits may on aggregate allow for overall greater capacity & flexible scalability.
 - **Data diversity**.
 Because federated learning relies on a plurality of models to aggregate an update to the central model, it may provide benefits in data & model diversity.
 The ability to operate efficiently in resource-constrained environments may further allow for increases in heterogeneity of client devices, further increasing the diversity of available data.